 Simmering on the Ignite is enjoyable; the knobs have clear markings and a large range, making it easy to find your perfect setting.
-That being said, the combination of delicate cooking with some wind is a slippery slope for this stove.
-We attempted to make some finicky pancakes in a large cast-iron on a windy fall morning (a difficult test indeed!), and it was just too many things at once for this otherwise adequate stove.
-Dialing in the right temperature was difficult, as was getting the full width of the cast-iron hot enough.
+That being said, the combination of delicate cooking in the presence of some wind can be quite a challenge for this stove.
+We attempted to make some finicky pancakes in a large cast iron on a windy fall morning (a difficult test indeed!), and it was just too many things at once for this otherwise adequate stove.
+Dialing in the right temperature was difficult, as was getting the full width of our cast iron hot enough.
 Our food cooked slowly and unevenly, though the job did get done.
-In subsequent cooking sessions, performance was just fine, just be aware that the Ignite can only take so many variables.
+In subsequent cooking sessions, performance was fine; just be aware this stove can only handle so many variables.

 Easy peasy!
 Setting this stove up is just like any other compact tabletop model with the addition of non-slip rubber feet.
-These get screwed on the base before your first use and then, moving forward, only have to be adjusted if you need to level the stove on an uneven surface.
+These get screwed on the base before your first use.
+After that, they only have to be adjusted if you need to alter the level of the stove on an uneven surface.

-Also a no brainer: lift out the grate, wipe away the grime, replace the grate, close the lid.
+Cleaning the stove is also a no-brainer: lift out the grate, wipe away the grime, replace the grate, close the lid.
 Done!

-The Ignite is wider than most of the other similar models in our review.
+The Ignite is wider than most of the other compact tabletop stoves in our review.
 This means you can use larger pots and pans, but it also means you'll need to sacrifice a bit more space and carry a little extra weight.
-At 23 x 12.8 x 4 inches and 11.96 pounds, this is on the large size for a compact two-burner, but the extra size and weight is marginal and will likely go unnoticed in a car packed full of all kinds of camping gear.
+At 23 x 12.8 x 4 inches and 11.96 pounds, this is on the large size for a compact two-burner.
+That said, the extra size and weight are marginal and will likely go unnoticed in a car packed full of camping gear.

-Value is subjective, but numbers also don't lie.
-With no competition, the price of this stove is reasonable for what you get.
-However, when you consider that we received equally good performance from cheaper stoves and superior performance from only slightly-more-expensive stoves, then this one is hard to get excited about.
+The Ignite might be a reasonable option for you.
+With no competition, the price of this stove is reasonable for what you get — it boils relatively quickly, is relatively fuel efficient, and is easy to use.
+That said, it lacks the features and performance of other stoves in our review.
+When you consider that we received equally good performance from cheaper stoves and superior performance from only slightly more expensive stoves, then this one is hard to get excited about.
 We mean no disrespect, and if you end up with this stove, we think you'll be quite satisfied, but if you have the luxury of picking any stove on the market, then there are better ones to choose from.